EOS-Nation/dapp-faq/README.md

 #### 1.1.3 What is a Service?

 A service is offered by DSPs to dapp developers allowing off-chain processing with on-chain integrity.
-Access to IPFS storage, executing cron jobs, querying an oracle and DAPP staking services are current examples of services provided by DPSs.
+Access to IPFS storage, executing cron jobs, querying an oracle and DAPP staking services are current examples of services provided by DSPs.

 #### 1.1.4 What are DAPP tokens?